livebook-dev/livebook/docs/teams/oidc_sso.md

 Once that’s done, you should retrieve the following information from the registration process:

-- **Client ID**: A unique identifier assigned to Livebook Teams by your IdP.
+- **Client ID**: A unique identifier assigned to Livebook Teams by your IdP
-- **Client Secret**: A confidential key assigned to Livebook Teams by your IdP.
+- **Client Secret**: A confidential key assigned to Livebook Teams by your IdP
 - **Discovery URL**: This is the OIDC metadata URL provided by your IdP.
 Usual format: `https://YOUR_IDP/.well-known/openid-configuration`

 ### 2. Configure OIDC in Livebook Teams